canjs/can-stache/docs/helpers/each.md

 Render the block of text for each item in key's value.

 @param {can-stache.key} key A key that references a value within the current or parent context.
-If the value is a function or can.compute, the function's return value is used.
+If the value is a function or [can-compute.computed], the function's return value is used.

-If the value of the key is a [can.List], the resulting HTML is updated when the list changes.
+If the value of the key is a [can-list], the resulting HTML is updated when the list changes.
 When a change in the list happens, only the minimum amount of DOM element changes occur.

-If the value of the key is a [can.Map], the resulting HTML is updated whenever attributes are added or removed.
+If the value of the key is a [can-map], the resulting HTML is updated whenever attributes are added or removed.
 When a change in the map happens, only the minimum amount of DOM element changes occur.

-@param {can.stache} BLOCK A template that is rendered for each item in the `key`'s value.
+@param {can-stache} BLOCK A template that is rendered for each item in the `key`'s value.
 The `BLOCK` is rendered with the context set to the item being rendered.

 @body